 The musher shall personally check out of all checkpoints.

 § 10 Checkpoints

 The checkpoints are to be considered as control posts in the race.
 The participant has to personally sign in/out from checkpoints to continue the race.

 The musher has to carry the bib number when arriving at and leaving the checkpoint.
 Both musher and handler have to carry their bib number while they are in the stake out area.

 Checkpoints are provided with a depot.
 Free access to water and straw.
-At the checkpoint dormitory (place to sleep) are avaible for the musher.
-Sleeping mat and sleeping bag are responsibility of the musher.
+At the checkpoint Norråker and Fjällsikten there is sleeping space for drivers, own sleeping pad and sleeping bag is to be used.

 It is the musher’s responsibility that the handler cleans up after the team and the straw when the team has left the checkpoint.
 Equipment and trash bags are provided by the organizer.

 § 11 Depot

 There are depots at checkpoints Ursvattnet, Fjällsikten and Norråker.
 Depot bags should be marked with the musher’s name and bib number and put in the marked area.